LucasBehrendt/investorsclub/README.md

 ### Nav Bar

 - Featured at the very top of all three pages is a navigation bar, which holds the logo for the site on the left hand side, as well as navigation links on the right hand side, 'Home', 'Events' and 'Contact'.
-These links help the user to easily and intuitively navigate the website, and when hovered over they display a line below the link to further assist in navigation.
+These links help the user to easily and intuitively navigate the website, and when hovered over, they display a line below the link to further assist in navigation.
 The logo also serves as a link to the home page, as expected by industry standards.
 The nav bar overlays a dark image, and the font colour is therefore whitesmoke (#EEEEEE).

 - For full responsiveness the links will drop down underneath the logo on smaller screen sizes for a more clean and breathing look.
 The font size will also adapt as screen size is reduced to help give a better and more balanced look.